chyhsu/jira-issue-search/README.md

 *   `EMBEDDING_PROVIDER`: `bedrock` or `ollama`.
 *   `OLLAMA_MODEL`, `OLLAMA_BASE_URL`: Ollama configuration (if used).
 *   `AWS_REGION_NAME`, `AWS_BEDROCK_MODEL_ID`: AWS Bedrock configuration (if used).
+*   `AUTH_URL`: The OAuth authentication URL for token validation.
+*   `APP_ID`: The application ID used for API authentication.
 *   *Add any other relevant variables.*

+## Authentication

+This service uses OAuth access tokens for authentication.
+All API endpoints (except `/version`) require a valid user access token to be included in the request headers.

 ## Usage